 All electrical connections are made to the field wiring connector that is furnished with the controller.
 Figure 19 shows the terminal configuration for the controller.
-Power to the R7495B Controller and C7052J Detectors may be furnished by external 24 volt batteries, a regulated dc power supply, or optional Det-Tronics voltage converters.
+Power to the R7495D Controller and C7052J Detectors may be furnished by external 24 volt batteries, a regulated dc power supply, or optional Det-Tronics voltage converters.
+The R7495D is designed to operate on +18 to +32 vdc.

-- Terminal 1 Connect to the positive (+) side of an external 24 vdc power source. - Terminal 2 Connect to the negative (-) side of the dc power source (circuit ground).
-The C terminals on the detectors must also be connected to circuit ground. - Terminal 3 Do not use. - Terminal 4 Do not use.
+- Terminal 1 Connect to the positive (+) side of an external 24 vdc power source (+18 to +32 vdc). - Terminal 2 Connect to the negative (-) side of the dc power source (circuit ground).
+The C terminals on the detectors must also be connected to circuit ground.